Gamote/nestjs-zod-config/README.md

 - [ ] Provide a way to customize the env loader.
 Useful when different name, format or location of the env file is needed.
 - [ ] Provide async methods to load the config.
 - [ ] Write tests 🧪

+## Tips and Tricks

+### Use `safeBooleanCoerce` to coerce strings to booleans safely

+This is a utility function that can be used to coerce a string value to a boolean in a strict manner.

+Normally you will do: `z.coerce.boolean()` but this will also coerce the string `'false'` to `true`.
+So instead we use this function to only allow the string `'false'` to be coerced to `false` and everything else will throw an error.